JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 > ![Screenshot of VQE Playground](images/vqe-playground-initial.png)

 Included in this visualization are a graph with five vertices, an adjacency matrix that defines the graph's edges and their weights, and a list of the eigenvectors and eigenvalues in the Hamiltonian operator for the graph.
 This visualization also has a quantum circuit with several ***Ry*** gates that will be rotated as the algorithm seeks the lowest eigenvalue.

+> Note: This quantum circuit, with its initial rotation angles, is an example of an [ansatz](https://en.wikipedia.org/wiki/Ansatz), which is a term that physicists and mathematicians use that means "educated guess", or more colloquially, [SWAG](https://en.wikipedia.org/wiki/Scientific_wild-ass_guess).
+As the algorithm progresses, our ansatz will be iteratively updated with rotations that result in increasingly better guesses.

 Take a look at this short video of VQE Playground in action.

 ><iframe src="https://player.vimeo.com/video/332727564?title=0&byline=0&portrait=0" width="800" height="448" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>